hexatomic/hexatomic/docs/dev/src/development/coding-style.md

 Some aspects of the coding style will be automatically enforced and checked during continuous integration using the [Maven Checkstyle plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/).
-Validation of the coding style is also performed whenever you build the project using Maven (e.g. `mvn install`).
+Validation of the coding style is also performed whenever you build the project using Maven (e.g., `mvn install`).

 ## Configuring the Eclipse code formatting